 In contrast to hand-washing and other personal measures, social distancing measures are not about individuals, they are about societies working in unison.
 These measures also require sustained action before results are evident.
 It is hard (even for me) to conceptualize how on a population level “one quick little get together” can undermine the entire framework of a public health intervention, but it can.
 I promise you it can.
 I promise.
 I promise.
 I promise.
 You can’t cheat it.
 People are already itching to cheat on the social distancing precautions just a “little” — a short playdate, a quick haircut, or picking up a needless item from the store.
 From a transmission dynamics standpoint, this very quickly recreates a highly connected social network that undermines much of the good work our communities have done thus far.

-This outbreak will not be overcome in one grand, sweeping gesture, but rather by the collection of individual choices we make in the coming months.
+This outbreak will not be overcome in one grand, sweeping gesture, but rather by the collection of independent, individual choices we make in the coming months.
 This virus is unforgiving to unwise choices.
 As this epidemic continues, it will be easy to be drawn to the idea that what we are doing isn’t working and we may feel compelled to “cheat” with unnecessary breaches of social distancing measures.
 By knowing what to expect, and knowing the critical importance of maintaining these measures, my hope is to encourage continued community spirit and strategizing to persevere in this time of uncertainty.